Identifying and Processing the Targets

 After the masking operation, a particle report operation is used to examine the area, bounding rectangle, and equivalent rectangle for the particles.
 These are used to compute several scored terms to help pick the shapes that are most rectangular.
 Each test described below generates a score (0-100) which is then compared to pre-defined score limits to decide if the particle is a target or not.

 The Area score is calculated by comparing the area of the particle compared to the area of the bounding box drawn around the particle.
-The area of the retroreflective strips is 80 square inches.
-The area of the rectangle that contains the target is 240 square inches.
+The area of the retroreflective strips is 80 square inches (~516 \(cm^2\)).
+The area of the rectangle that contains the target is 240 square inches (~0.15 \(m^2\)).
 This means that the ideal ratio between area and bounding box area is 1/3.
 Area ratios close to 1/3 will produce a score near 100, as the ratio diverges from 1/3 the score will approach 0.

 The aspect ratio score is based on (Particle Width / Particle Height).
 The width and height of the particle are determined using something called the “equivalent rectangle”.
-The equivalent rectangle is the rectangle with side lengths and where equals the particle perimeter and equals the particle area.
+The equivalent rectangle is the rectangle with side lengths \(x\) and \(y\) where \(2x+2y\) equals the particle perimeter and \(x \cdot y\) equals the particle area.
 The equivalent rectangle is used for the aspect ratio calculation as it is less affected by skewing of the rectangle than using the bounding box.
 When using the bounding box rectangle for aspect ratio, as the rectangle is skewed the height increases and the width decreases.

-The target is 20” wide by 12” tall, for a ratio of 1.6.
+The target is 20” (508 mm) wide by 12” (304.8 mm) tall, for a ratio of 1.6.
 The detected aspect ratio is compared to this ideal ratio.
 The aspect ratio score is normalized to return 100 when the ratio matches the target ratio and drops linearly as the ratio varies below or above.

-The moment measurement calculates the particles moment of inertia about it’s center of mass.
+The “moment” measurement calculates how spread out each pixel is from the center of the blob.
 This measurement provides a representation of the pixel distribution in the particle.
+It can be thought of as analogous to a physics moment of inertia calculation.
 The ideal score for this test is ~0.28.
-See: Moment of Inertia

 The edge score describes whether the particle matches the appropriate profile in both the X and Y directions.
 As shown, it is calculated using the row and column averages across the bounding box extracted from the original image and comparing that to a profile mask.
 The score ranges from 0 to 100 based on the number of values within the row or column averages that are between the upper and lower limit values.